AndreV84/viziochron/README.md

 5)Continue the software installation.

-Then flashing takes place given the device is in the recovery mode
+Then flashing takes place given the device is in the recovery mode.
+Also the  mini usb-B of the Jetson NX needs to be connected to Host PC USB-A.

 source https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/quick_start.html
 ```